AITRUMP (AITRUMP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AITRUMP Historical Price

-According to the latest data gathered on AITRUMP live price page, the current price of AITRUMP is 0.00002721USD.
-The circulating supply of AITRUMP(AITRUMP) is 999.70M AITRUMP , giving it a market capitalization of $27.20K.
+According to the latest data gathered on AITRUMP live price page, the current price of AITRUMP is 0USD.
+The circulating supply of AITRUMP(AITRUMP) is 999.67M AITRUMP , giving it a market capitalization of $27.20K.

 - 24-hour0.00%$ --$ --$ --